 If you regularly fly with United Airlines, you might be interested in Chase’s premium United Club℠ Infinite Card – a high-rewards travel credit card with a lofty $525 annual fee to match.

 With the United Club Infinite Card, you get what you pay for.
-You’ll receive full United Club membership, which can be worth up to $650 per year, and have the opportunity to earn a 100,000-mile sign-up bonus after spending $5,000 in the first three months.
+You’ll receive full United Club membership, which can be worth up to $650 per year, and have the opportunity to earn an 80,000-mile sign-up bonus after spending $5,000 in the first three months.
 Add in additional travel benefits – like a first and second checked bag for free, United Premier Access, 25% back on in-flight United purchases and more – and this card could be very valuable for frequent flyers of the airline.

 But, overall, is the United Club Infinite Card right for you?
 Let’s take a closer look at whether it’s worth applying for.